Share Your Knowledge

-Conference sessions can be led by teachers, college faculty, school administrators, school counselors, or any other professional from across the spectrum of education.
-Given the great range of ideas and audiences at conference, your description should make the topic and target audience of your session completely clear.
+Spotlight sessions can be led by testing directors, college faculty, school administrators, enrollment professionals, or any other professional from across the spectrum of education.
+Because of the wide range of ideas and audiences at our conference, your description should make the topic and target audience of your session completely clear.

-Keep in mind that, if accepted, your session title and description will be published online and in the conference program.
-All conference attendees should be able to quickly read your description and clearly understand what they’ll learn in your session.
+Keep in mind that, if accepted, your session title and description will be published online and in emails.
+All session attendees should be able to quickly read your description and clearly understand what they’ll learn in your session.
 Avoid using abbreviations, acronyms, or references that attendees might not be familiar with.

 - Career and Technical Education